 If your child loves to do worksheets, let him.
-On the other hand, if your little one views worksheets as a form of torture, don’t give him worksheets.
+(Kumon makes some lovely ones for preschoolers).
+But if your little one views worksheets as a form of torture, don’t force it.

 The early years are not the time to push and prod.
 Find ways that you and your child can enjoy learning together, and take advantage of this season of joy and wonder.

 Enjoy this post?
 Read on, and sign up for our homeschool newsletter.